gajos112/Windows-Scheduled-Task-Parser/README.md

       </ScheduleByWeek>
 </CalendarTrigger>
 ```

-Based on the code above we can see that we have at least two triggers of the same type, which is CalendarTrigger.
+Based on the code above we can see that we have at least two triggers of the same type - they are bot "CalendarTriggers".
+For each XML node we can have sevreal subnodes like: StartBoundary, ScheduleByDay, EndBoundary and muc more.
+The tool will check all of them and make a note of it.

 ![alt text](https://github.com/gajos112/Windows-Scheduled-Task-Parser/blob/main/Images/NewTriggerTwoTasks.png?raw=true)